Exploring the Quantum Spectral Curve for AdS${}_3$/CFT${}_2$: Acknowledgements

 \section{Acknowledgements}

-We thank G. Arutyunov, A. Belin, A. Bissi, A. Castro, M. Gaberdiel, J. Julius, V. Kazakov, P. Kravchuk, D. le Plat, F. Levkovich-Maslyuk, S. Majumder, J. Maldacena, A. Manenti, D. Martelli, M. Preti, A. Pribytok, N. Primi, A. Sfondrini, N. Sokolova, R. Tateo and M. Wilhelm for discussions, and especially B. Stefa\'nski jr, A. Torrielli and D. Volin for discussions and on-going collaborations.
+We thank G. Arutyunov, A. Banerjee, B. Basso, A. Belin, A. Bissi, A. Castro, M. Gaberdiel, R. Gopakumar, J. Julius, V. Kazakov, P. Kravchuk, D. le Plat, F. Levkovich-Maslyuk, S. Majumder, J. Maldacena, A. Manenti, D. Martelli, M. Preti, A. Pribytok, N. Primi, A. Sfondrini, N. Sokolova, R. Tateo, A. Tseytlin and M. Wilhelm for discussions, and especially B. Stefa\'nski jr, A. Torrielli and D. Volin for discussions and ongoing collaborations.

 We thank the Simons Foundation for the Varna Workshop organized by the International Center for Mathematical Sciences in Sofia, and the Kavli Institute For Theoretical Physics, Santa Barbara for hosting the program Integrability in String, Field, and Condensed Matter Theory, for warm hospitality and creating an excellent scientific environment in the final stages of this work.